 The only exceptions to these laws apply to owner-occupied homes, homes operated by religious organizations and homes with a maximum of 4 units.

-As a landlord in North Carolina, you’re free to charge whatever amount of rent you wish.
+For landlords in in North Carolina, you’re free to charge whatever amount of rent you wish.
 That’s because North Carolina laws currently prohibit rent control at both state and municipal levels for landlords.
 Rent control laws limit the amount that landlords can increase their rent price in a given period.

 Although there is no rent control, there is a cap on how much landlords can charge for late fees.
-For tenants on a month-to-month lease, you must not exceed a late fee of $15 or 5% of the monthly rent.
+For tenants on a month-to-month tenancy, you must not exceed a late fee of $15 or 5% of the monthly rent.
 For week-to-week tenants, the limit is capped at 5% of the weekly rent.

 Early Lease Termination

-Normally, tenants in a fixed-term lease must continue paying rent for the entire lease period – whether or not they live there.
+Normally, tenants in a fixed-term tenancy must continue to pay rent for the entire lease period – whether or not they live there.
 However, are exceptions to this rule.

-A tenant can legally terminate their lease for any of the following acceptable reasons:
+A tenant can legally terminate their tenancy for any of the following acceptable reasons: